The Uncertain Future of American Libraries

 11. Over the past 10 years, a handful of pro-library movers and shakers (like Hadrien Gardeur & Leonard Richardson) have pioneered open standards (e.g. OPDS, Readium) to enable libraries and other members of the non-profit and for-profit book ecosystem, to streamline the process of syndicating, distributing, and accessing book (and related) content.
 Raj Kumar, Brenton Cheng and also Richard Caceres, Charles Horn, and I have been hard at working within the Internet Archive integrating and maintaining implementations of these standards.
 On top of these foundations, confederations have emerged to share resources to create projects like Library Simplified (https://librarysimplified.org ~2015) and FOLIO to enable libraries to retake control by running their own online catalog and lending infrastructure.

 12. If US libraries are to survive, it will take more than librarians.
-It will take we the people stepping up to bring our skills and competitive technology to non-profits.
+It will take we the people stepping up to bring our skills to non-profits.
 It will take organizers helping facilitate new types of collaboration between librarians and mission-aligned non-profits.
 It will require respectful and responsible "unionizing" of libraries at the library level.

 At the Internet Archive, Chris Freeland runs the Open Libraries Partners initiative (http://openlibraries.online) which brainstorms how libraries can share data, resources, and work together to build a system that works better for everyone.